Hannalore02/Leaderboard/README.md

 ]

-The microservice then reads this data using read_scores() and in update_leaderboard() it sorts the scores, removes 100% identical submissions, ensures the datetime is not in the future, and then writes the top ten scores to file by calling write_leaderboard(scores).
+The microservice then reads this data using read_scores() and in update_leaderboard() it sorts the scores, removes 100% identical submissions, ensures the datetime is not in the future, and then writes the top ten scores to leaderboard.txt by calling write_leaderboard(scores).

+You can retrieve the data from leaderboard.txt

 ![UML (1)](https://github.com/Hannalore02/Leaderboard/assets/104226977/fad2a6a4-7f68-44af-8ff9-ac1865085803)